 In general, you can cancel a guarantee at any time.
 However, this does not release you from the obligations of the guarantee.
 It simply freezes your liability to the size of the debt at that particular point in time.
 The bank can require you to pay the debt that existed up to that time (including any interest and costs).
 If you cancel a guarantee, the bank may require the borrower to provide alternative security.

 It is not uncommon for a guarantor to learn of a borrower's difficulties only when called on by the bank to cover some outstanding amount.
-As a rule, banks aren't obliged to notify guarantors of a borrower’s financial difficulties.
-In fact, banks could breach their duty of confidentiality to the borrower by doing so.
-The exception would be if the guarantee contained provisions – agreed to by all parties – that the bank should inform the guarantor in such a situation.
-The bank will, however, tell you the guaranteed debt amount at any time.
+Whether the bank is obliged to notify guarantors of a borrower’s financial difficulties will depend on whether the key features of the guarantee require this.
+The bank will tell you the guaranteed debt amount at any time.

 Pursuing the guarantor first